sharmalab/TCIAPubHubAdmin/README.md

 ## Developers:

-* `weback --watch` to watch and transpile JSX to js
+* `webpack --watch` to watch and transpile JSX to js